Verifying the Consistency of Remote Untrusted Services with Conflict-Free Operations: Introduction

-Support for wait-free operations is a key feature for collaboration with remote coordination, as geographically separated clients may operate with totally different timing characteristics.
-Consequently, previous work has devoted a lot of attention to identifying and avoiding blocking situations~\cite{mazsha02,cashsh07,limaz07}.
-For example, read operations in a storage service commute and do not lead to a conflict.
-On the other hand, when a client writes to a data item concurrently with another client reading from the item, the reader has to wait until the write operation completes; otherwise, fork-lin\-e\-ar\-iza\-bi\-lity is not guaranteed.
-If all operations are to proceed without blocking, though, it is necessary to weaken the consistency guarantees to \mbox{fork-*} linearizability~\cite{limaz07} or weak fork-linearizability~\cite{cakesh11}, for instance. \NAME is wait-free and never blocks because it aborts non-commuting operations that cannot proceed.
-Abortable operations have been introduced in this context by Majuntke et al.~\cite{mdss09}.
+Supporting wait-free operations and avoiding server-side locks are key features for efficient collaboration with remote coordination, as geographically separated clients may operate at different speed.
+Consequently, previous work has devoted a lot of attention to identifying and avoiding blocking~\cite{mazsha02,cashsh07,limaz07}.
+For example, two read operations in a storage service never conflict.
+On the other hand, when a client writes a data item concurrently with another client who reads it, the reader has to wait until the write operation completes; otherwise, \forklin is not guaranteed~\cite{cashsh07}.
+If \emph{all} operations are to proceed without blocking, though, it is necessary to relax the consistency guarantees to notions such as weak \forklin~\cite{cakesh11}, for instance. \NAME maintains the stronger property of \forklin and always lets clients proceed at their own speed; conflicting operations that would block are aborted, as considered by Majuntke et al.~\cite{mdss09}.
+The definition of conflicting operations in \NAME is generic and corresponds to a ``write-read conflict'' between two concurrent database transactions.

-The \emph{Blind Stone Tablet (BST)} protocol~\cite{wisish09}, the closest predecessor of this work, supports an encrypted remote database hosted by an untrusted server that is accessed by multiple clients.
-Its consistency checking algorithm allows some commuting client operations to proceed concurrently, but only to a limited extent, as we explain below.
-Furthermore, the BST protocol guarantees fork-linearizability for database state updates, but does not ensure it for certain responses output by a client.

-\emph{SPORC}~\cite{fzff10} considers a groupware collaboration service whose operations may not commute, but can be made to commute by applying operational transformations.
-Through this mechanism, different execution orders still converge to the same state.
-All SPORC operations are wait-free and respect fork-* linearizability.
+In \NAME, the server merely coordinates client-side operations but does not compute the responses to operations nor maintain the service state.
+This conceptually simple approach can be found in many related protocols~\cite{wisish09,hsgr10,fzff10} and practical collaboration systems (such as \emph{git} or \emph{Mercurial} for source-code versioning).